LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Experiments and Analysis

 \section{Experiments and Analysis}

-In this section, we will discuss the results of our experiment.
+In this section, we discuss the results of our experiment.
 We will begin by providing an overview of the dataset used, followed by a description of the implementation details.
 Next, we will present a thorough ablation study.
-Lastly, we will compare our results with that of the baseline models.
+Lastly, we will compare our results with those of the baseline models.